 Considerations for capturing the change

 Capturing the requested change usually involves completing a predefined change request form or problem report and may require access to a change tracking system.
-A problem reporting/corrective action (PRACA) system is also an option for capturing changes, particularly after the software is operational (NASA-GB-8719.13, NASA Software Safety Guidebook ).
+A problem reporting and corrective action (PRACA) system is also an option for capturing changes, particularly after the software is operational (NASA-GB-8719.13, NASA Software Safety Guidebook

 Considerations for evaluating the change and suggested solution